 4. Tofu Can Support Strong Bones

 Calcium is needed to maintain a strong skeleton, and it is stored in your bones and teeth.
 Your bones reach their peak strength at around age 30, and after that, they slowly lose calcium.
-However, you can limit these losses by getting enough calcium in your diet and leading a healthy lifestyle that includes weight-bearing physical activity like walking and running, per the National Institutes of Health.
+But, you can limit these losses by getting enough calcium in your diet and leading a healthy lifestyle that includes weight-bearing physical activity like walking and running, per the National Institutes of Health.

-Low calcium intake was significantly related to low bone mineral density and a higher risk of osteoporosis in a July 2014 cross-sectional study published in The Journal of Clinical Endocrinology & Metabolism.
-That said, the relationship between calcium and bone mineral density was not consistently linear, and getting enough vitamin D appears to compensate for some of the negative influences of low calcium intake on your bones.
+Low calcium intake was significantly related to low bone mineral density and a higher risk of osteoporosis in a July 2014 cross-sectional study in The Journal of Clinical Endocrinology & Metabolism.
+That said, the relationship between calcium and bone mineral density was not consistently linear, and getting enough vitamin D appears to compensate for some of the negative effects of low calcium intake on your bones.

-Meanwhile, tofu provides a quarter of your DV of copper, an essential trace mineral that plays an important role in bone health maintenance.
+Meanwhile, tofu provides a quarter of your DV of copper, an essential trace mineral that plays an important role in bone health.
 Although more research is needed to determine its effects on overall bone health, copper can remove free radicals and activate the formation of chemical bonds in the collagen and elastin in your bones, per a February 2017 review in Clinical Cases in Mineral and Bone Metabolism.

 Tofu Health Risks